Charlie85270/tail-kit/README.md

 ## Dark mode
 ![Tailwind-Kit](https://www.tailwind-kit.com/demo.gif)

-Most components are implemented with a light and dark version, with the new dark mode 2.0 feature of tailwind CSS.
+Most components ad templates are implemented with a light and dark version, with the new dark mode 2.0 feature of tailwind CSS.

 ## Documentation